Wiper Blade Replacement: When and Why

 Windshield wipers are crucial when driving in extreme precipitation, and a sudden rain or snow storm appears on the horizon, it may become perfectly “clear” that the best time to inspect your wiper blades, and replace them if necessary, is sooner rather than later.

-Check out all the vision and safety parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the windshield wipers available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on wiper blade replacement, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.